barotto/IBMulator/README.md

 #### Default key bindings

-These are the key bindings defined in the default `keymap.map` file:
+All the key bindings in this section are defined in the default `keymap.map` file and can be redefined.

+The mouse can be grabbed with the central mouse button too.
+Fullscreen mode can also be activated by double-clicking the display area.

+##### Interface

 * <kbd>CTRL</kbd>+<kbd>F1</kbd>     : GUI mode action 1:
     * in Compact mode: toggle the main interface window